Skip to content

 Offset guitars aren’t for everyone — and that’s exactly the point.

-Solo Guitars continues to be my top pick for offset-style DIY guitar kits under $300.
+After comparing several budget-friendly options, Solo Guitars continues to be one of my favorite choices for offset-style DIY guitar kits under $300.

-and the kits leave plenty of room for upgrades if you want to customize later.
+The routing is clean, the parts fit consistently, and the kits leave plenty of room for future upgrades and customization.

 Affiliate disclosure box with rounded red border, small text explaining that some links are affiliate links including Solo Guitars, ending with the Solo Guitars logo at the bottom.